gerardocm/bright-network-challenge/README.md

 - The constant values used to score the jobs are based on the analysis of data and can be adjusted accordingly.
 - If there is no word matching in any of the jobs (score = 0), the recommended job is `null`
 - If two jobs have the same score, it returns the first one found.
-- Some data in the constant are sets due to their uniqueness and efficiency to check for if it exists in the set.
+- Some data in the constant are sets due to their uniqueness and efficiency to check for if it exist in the set.
 - The fetching of data was implemented with the javascipt `fetch` function to keep the code simple without the need of any packages.

 ### Areas of improvement and considerations